Trauma & Post Traumatic Stress Disorder (PTSD)

 Just like not all therapists have experience working with young children, not all therapists have experience dealing with patients and families who have been severely impacted by trauma.
 Primary care providers can help families to expect that more specialized mental health care may be needed in those cases.
 Primary care providers can help empower families to ask if the therapist has experience working with young people with a history of trauma when contacting a therapist’s office to schedule an initial appointment or at the time of the initial appointment.

 Trauma Focused Cognitive Behavioral Therapy For children and adolescents ages 3-18 and their non-offending caregivers.
-The model includes psychoeducation, parenting skills, relaxation, affect expression and modulation, cognitive coping, and processing, and developing and sharing a trauma narrative.
+The model includes psychoeducation, parenting skills, relaxation, affect expression and modulation, cognitive coping, and developing and sharing a trauma narrative.

 Clinical Pearl: Trauma and Suicide